-Pasta differs from bread based on the type of flour used, leavening agent, and ingredients used in making them.
+Pasta differs from bread based on the type of flour used, the leavening agent, and the ingredients used in making them.

 The pasta dough was commonly made using durum, a different species of bread wheat.
 Durum, which is an older species of wheat, has fewer chromosomes and is a hybrid of wild grasses.
 Modern bread wheat on the hand is more refined and domesticated.

 Pasta does not make use of leavening agents and is prepared by boiling in water while bread makes use of artificial leavener, yeast, or sourdough as leavening agents.
 Also, you bake bread dough in an oven or bake it on a griddle if it’s a flatbread you wish to make.